 Typical year data is commonly used for solar resource availability assessment at potential project sites or for running energy simulations to obtain P50 solar production estimates.
-SolarAnywhere® typical year files can be downloaded with access to a Typical Year license.
+SolarAnywhere® typical year files can be downloaded with access to a Typical Year, Typical Year+ or Sites license.
+Sub-hourly download options are available to Typical Year+ and Sites license users.

 -